chiragswadia/germany-national-visa-faq/README.md

 ### 9. Do I need to show proof of accommodation for employment visa application ?

 For employment visa, no proof of accommodation is required at any stage.
 You can just mention your office address in the application form.
+Note - This varies from case to case on the consulate or the visa officer who is working on your application.
+Few applicants have been asked for proof of accommodation or a letter from the employer that accommodation will be taken care of when the applicant moves to Germany.

 ### 10. Is there any way to find the status of my visa application ?